Jump to:

 Check out our research and planning in accounting for when, where, how, and by whom ConnectworX might be used:

-Impact Vs. Effort: Choosing A Platform
+Impact Vs. Effort: Choosing Technology

 ConnectworX will function most effectively as a web application to begin with.
 We considered building a dedicated mobile or desktop app, but ultimately landed on a web app because: